 What the experts don't love: One point only equals 1 cent for cash back, to get a better value you'll need to pair it with a Sapphire card.
 "The 1.5% cash-back rate is the standard at this point, but other cards like the Citi Double Cash earn 2% on every purchase.
 If you're looking for a flat-rate card, earn the highest rate you can," says Rathner.

 Read more about the Chase Freedom Unlimited:

 - Why the Chase Freedom Unlimited is the best credit card for college students

 - Chase Freedom vs. Chase Freedom Unlimited — which cash-back card is best for you?

 The Capital One Venture Rewards Credit Card earns 2 miles per dollar on all purchases.
-Miles can be redeemed as a statement credit to "erase" travel purchases.
+You can redeem miles at a fixed rate toward a statement credit to "erase" travel purchases.
 For example, if you buy a $500 plane ticket, you can apply 50,000 miles to cancel out that charge.

 What the experts love: Low annual fee, redemption flexibility with the Purchase Eraser function